luyadev/luya.io/docs/guide/ngrest/activewindow.md

 ## Attaching the class

-In order to add an Active Window into your NgRest config it has to be added in the `luya\admin\ngrest\base\NgRestModel::ngRestActiveWindows()` method.
-As the Active Window contains the `yii\base\BaseObject` as extend class you can configure all public properties while the class is loading.
+In order to add an Active Window into your NgRest config it has to be added in the <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestActiveWindows" /> method.
+As the Active Window contains the <class name="yii\base\BaseObject" /> as extend class you can configure all public properties while the class is loading.
 Below, an example of how to load an Active Window class and define `label` and `icon` public properties.
 The alias and icon properties are present in every Active Window and can always be overridden.

 ```php
 public function ngRestActiveWindows()